-For extensions of more than four weeks, students must register for, attend, and participate in a full semester of practicum or internship (3 semester hours for PMHC & PMHC-A, 4 semester hours for MCFT).
+For extensions of more than four weeks, students must register for, attend, and participate in a full semester of practicum or internship.

-All students must obtain permission from the clinical coordinator before any extension is granted.
-Registration must be completed prior to the end of the semester for which the extension will be required.
+All students must obtain permission from their program's clinical coordinator before any extension is granted.
+The required paperwork (e.g., extension of site placement contract, completed and approved incomplete grade form) must be completed prior to the end of the semester for which the extension will be required.